The Fellow Ode has been out for a while now.

 It looks like something straight out of a Stanley Kubrick sci-fi movie.
 Initially, it was only available in black, but now a white version is also for sale.

-It’s a compact, stout thing, being only 9.5 inches / 24 centimeter tall.
+It’s a compact, stout thing, only 9.5 inches / 24 centimeters tall.
 It doesn’t quite look like any other grinder out there.
 Most grinders still use a big hopper for storing beans.
-Fellow Ode has done away with this in favor of a single dose hopper.
+Fellow Ode has done away with this in favor of a single-dose hopper.

 Since we’re living in 2023, single dosing is one of the biggest trends in coffee, so this decision makes a lot of sense.